rh-aiservices-bu/accelerator-profiles-testing/README.md

-# accelerator-profiles-testing
+# Content for testing Accelerator Profiles features in RHODS/ODH

-A repository to help with Accelerator Profiles
+This repository is a draft of the sort of content you'd need in order to test/experiment with Accelerator Profiles.

+Notes:
+* for now, the `identifiers` defined in the YAML files are probably not all accurate, and will need to be adjusted.
+If you know what the right values are, open an issue.
+* this does not include the taints that you should apply to your nodes in order to finely target nodes.

+## Requirements

+### OC cli and Cluster-Admin

 Ensure you are cluster-admin and have a working `oc` command.

-## Ensure the Acc Profile CRD exists
+### Ensure the Accelerator Profile CRD exists

 * execute: